Both intermittent fasting and ketosis have gotten much attention lately.

 A further interesting intermittent fasting method is one-day fasting or 6:1 diet.
 Accordingly, you don’t eat anything for one day a week and drink only water, coffee, or tea (without additives).

-Since you don’t eat for at least 32 hours, you can get deeper into autophagy and ketosis during this one day.
+Since you don’t eat for at least 32 hours, you can get deeper into autophagy and ketosis during this day.
 Especially for athletes and people who don’t want to limit themselves daily, 1-day fasting is a popular option.

 Alternate Day Fasting (ADF)

 This method is as simple as it sounds.
 You eat one day and fast on the next one, the “Alternate-Day.”